Farmersville Islamic cemetery: Town hall panel of August 4, 2015

 Not everyone was hostile; one woman said that she was relieved that a cemetery was planned for the site, as she would not have wished to see it being used for a big-box store or an industrial facility.
 Another said that she found the controversy "embarrassing, because we're a mockery.
 The whole world is talking about us... how we're a bunch of hillbillies."
 A woman living near the site of the proposed cemetery told Abdur-Rashid that "We’re pleased there’s a cemetery going in, and we’d be proud to have you."
 A local representative of the Veterans of Foreign Wars said that his organization had been "called on to do illegal activities" (without specifying what) but that the VFW would remain neutral, would follow whatever local ordinances mandated and would not seek to prevent the freedom of religion and speech for which its members had fought.

 Helmberger told the meeting that he did not support the cemetery but there was nothing he could do about it, and it would likely go ahead as planned.
 The next stage would be for the planning commissioners and the city council to review the plans and give final approvals in the coming months.
 As state regulations give the city very little discretion to disapprove a plat, this is likely to be a formality.

 Abdur-Rashid told residents that there were no plans to build a mosque or school on the site and gave assurances that "we are not Anti-American, anti freedom, radical, extreme, or dangerous".
 It would not be a Muslim-only cemetery but would be open for non-Muslim burials as well.
 He subsequently told local TV station NBCDFW that he felt that the opposition was not specifically about the cemetery, but was instead more to do with "misinformation, and fear and hate.
 And until we confront that, in open honesty, it will continue to persist."

+2017

+In 2017, the federal government began investigating the city council's denial.
+City officials approved the group's application in December 2017.